Paul read Biology at Kings College, University of London, before being called to the Bar by Inner Temple in 2001.

 Chambers UK 2017

-Fatal accident claim for a young man of Chinese decent involving familial dependency to parents.
+Fatal accident claim involving familial dependency to parents in a foreign country

-Spinal cord injury resulting tetraplegia for young adult male with contributory negligence issues of seatbelt causation and alcohol.
+RTA – Young male tetraplegia with contributory negligence issues of seatbelt causation and alcohol

 Personal Injuries Bar Association